-Navigating the cash flow ebbs and flows generated by having to fund inventory orders upfront while investing continuously in digital marketing is one of the toughest challenges for all DTC brands to navigate.
+Navigating the cash flow ebbs and flows generated by having to fund inventory orders upfront while investing continuously in digital marketing is one of the toughest challenges for all eCommerce brands to navigate.

 That leaves brands in a position where, depending on which point of their cash flow cycle they are, they may not be able to capitalize on opportunities, whether in the inventory purchasing end or in advertising, particularly around peak demand times.